Josefu17/skyrim-pathfinder-PSE/README.md

 ## Project Status

-This is an educational university project built for a single semester.
+This is an educational, one-semester university project.
-It is not actively maintained and serves primarily as a demonstration of architecture, testing, and DevOps practices.
+It is **not actively maintained** and is mainly published for portfolio / reference purposes.
+The Docker setup is sufficient to spin up the stack locally for screenshots and code exploration.

 ---